 This is a personal selection from 175 photos taken on the trip.
 Most are of reunions with Karleen’s family and friends, after five years’ absence.
 I will not bore you with that kind of vacation snaps; only with these!
 Jamaica has beautiful skies like England (or most places).
 These were taken from our hotel in… Continue reading Jamaican album

-I'm not well up on the Odyssey.
+Taken from my seat on our Miami to New York flight I'm not well up on the Odyssey.
 Isn’t it Homer’s tale of a long trip home?
 His hero Ulysses wants nothing more than to get back to his wife Penelope, his dog, and the embers of a familiar hearth.
-Home is that cosy place where nothing changes, that springboard from which a restless man leaves… Continue reading There and back
+Home is that cosy place… Continue reading 90 minutes in New York

 From Jamaica